Plymouth is a picturesque town on Plymouth Bay, with a pretty harbor, beautiful

 in the 17th century during the time of the Pilgrims.

-Also, be sure to visit the Mayflower II, which is docked at Plymouth Harbor.
+Also, be sure to visit the Mayflower II, which will return to Plymouth Harbor in the spring of 2020 after being restored.
 The

 ship is a full-scale reproduction of the original 17th century vessel.
 On board,